Last modified July 7, 2025

 As authorization in the management cluster is based on some fundamental kubernetes concepts, we assume basic knowledge of:

 Also be aware that this article deals with permissions in the management cluster only.
-Handling authorization in workload clusters isn’t covered here, however we provide a comprehensive article on RBAC and PSPs in workload clusters.
+Handling authorization in workload clusters isn’t covered here, however we provide a comprehensive article on RBAC in workload clusters.

 If you are mostly interested in how to set up access for certain types of users, we recommend to skip to the typical use cases section.
 You can always catch up on the basics later, as needed.
 Alternatively, if you work through this page from top to bottom, you’ll pick up the pieces in a more logical order and put them together later.